iMikie/Create_Processing_Library/README.md

 ```
 import processing.core.*;
 ```
 and **processing.core** is in **core.jar**.
 The -d followed by a period and \*.java says to compile all files ending in .java within the current folder and create folders for each java package.
-So in our case, this will create a file **SampleLibrary.class**.
+We are creating just one package, this command creates a folder *samplelibrary* inside *library* and this new folder contains a file **SampleLibrary.class**.
+Yes, the folder *library* is inside a folder called *samplelibrary* and contains a folder called *samplelibrary*.

 Now type in this command:
 ```
 jar cf samplelibrary.jar samplelibrary
 ```
-This will create your **samplelibrary.jar** file.   *Processing/libraries/sample/library/samplelibrary.jar*
+This will create your **samplelibrary.jar** file from the SampleLibrary class (and anything else in more complicated examples) inside the innermost samplelibrary.
+We get:  *Processing/libraries/sample/library/samplelibrary.jar*

 ###Now let's test the library
 Now add this to the *library* tab in your sketch: